SEKOIA-IO/documentation/docs/xdr/usecases/playbook/implement_blocklist.md

 ## How does it work?

-The implementation of the blocklist in Sekoia.io is based on the [IOC Collections](../../../cti/features/consume/ioccollections.md) and consists of two parts:
+The implementation of a blocklist in Sekoia.io is based on the [IOC Collections](../../../cti/features/consume/ioccollections.md) and consists of two parts:

-- The first is to set up one or more playbooks to add the artifacts found in an alert to an IOC Collection
+- The first is to set up one or more playbooks to add the artifacts found in an alert to an IOC Collection.
 - The second is to set up your networks security solutions to retrieve automatically and regularly the content of an IOC collection and block communications based on the retrieved content.

 ## Prerequisites